 National Holocaust Centre

-The National Holocaust Centre was Britain’s first dedicated Holocaust Memorial and Education centre and supports anyone needing resource and ideas for commemoration.
-Resources designed for commemoration are available.
-The National Holocaust Centre is also open for individual and group visits.
+The National Holocaust Centre was Britain’s first dedicated Holocaust Memorial and Education centre and supports anyone needing resources and ideas for commemoration.

 National Memorial Arboretum

 The National Memorial Arboretum is the UK's year-round Centre of Remembrance, located in Staffordshire.
 It honours those who have served, and continue to serve, our nation in many different ways.
 The 50,000 trees and the more than 200 dedicated memorials on the site make the Arboretum a living tribute that acknowledges the personal sacrifices made by the British Armed Forces, civil services, and others who have died in particular circumstances, including children.

 The Refugee Council is the largest organisation in the UK working with asylum seekers and refugees.
 The Refugee Council not only gives help and support, but also works with asylum seekers and refugees to ensure their needs and concerns are addressed.